Annytomica/memory_game/README.md

 - CSS – for visual appeal and responsive design features
 - JavaScript - for all game functions
 - GenAI – creation of game clock
+    - Midjourney - background image and logo
     - ChatGPT 3.5 – HTML and JavaScript code for game clock
 - Figma – wireframe and visual concept development
+- Adobe Photoshop – Adjustment of image sizing and modification of logo
+- Pixelied.com – conversion of jpeg and png image files to webp for efficient loading
+- Favicon.io – generation of favicon from logo design.
+- UI.dev – amiresponsive was used to test each page responsivity to screen size and create site mockup images.

 ## Testing
 ### General Strategy
+The game was deployed very early on github pages, when just the basic HTML structure was ready.
+This allowed daily assessment of functionality of game elements and helped identify any issues quickly so they could be fixed before moving on to new features.
+Gitpod was used as the IDE and the site was run on a server live during development so code could be assessed immediately.
+Chrome Devtools were actively used during gitpod coding sessions so any errors thrown to the console could be seen immediately and fed back into the troubleshooting process.
+Devtools was also used to test responsive features for different screen sizes as they were developed.
+Changes to code were pushed multiple times a day.
+Using this strategy most bugs and functionality issues were identified and resolved quickly before they became a major issue for the game.
 ### Devices and Browsers
 #### Web Browsers
 Chrome (primary), Firefox , Edge and Brave